-Join David Gassner for an in-depth discussion in this video Using anonymous inner classes, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using anonymous inner classes, part of Advanced Java Programming.

 So far I've described the progression in hiding code.…Starting with creating member classes that are members of other classes, then moving…to local inner classes where you define a class as a part of a code block or a method…definition and in this final step in the progression, I'll go even a little further by defining…a local anonymous class.…An anonymous class is just that it doesn't have a name, it's defined and used exactly once.…I'll do this in the version of the project I have been working on called a non-classes.…

 As with the other projects, it hasn't an oliveJar class, which right now has a local inner…classed named JarLid.
 I'm going to re-factor that class to make it an anonymous class.…I decide as a programmer that this functionality only has to be called once and only from within…this method and so therefore, I don't even need to give this class a name, I can simply…define it and then call its method.…So, I place the cursor after the current call to class's open method and the first step…

 - Installing Java on Windows and Mac OS X

 - Using new features such as simplified generics

 - Working with advanced class structures (member, local inner, etc.)

 - Navigating inheritance trees

 - Peeking and polling with queues